dave1010/ceo-bench/dev/CONTEXT.md

 ## dirs in project root

-./prompts - YAML prompt templates and rubrics ./scripts - Python scripts for generation, evaluation, grading
+./templates - prompt templates and rubrics
+./scripts - Python scripts for generation, evaluation, grading
     - generate_answers.py calls `llm` to produce an answer for a question
-    - grade_answers.py grades an answer using `llm` with a JSON schema so results include parsed scores ./questions - generated question YAML files
+    - grade_answers.py grades an answer using `llm` with a JSON schema so results include parsed scores ./data/questions - generated question YAML files
 ./dev - development notes and WIP docs
-./answers - model responses to prompts
+./data/answers - model responses to prompts
-./results - evaluation results
+./data/results - evaluation results
-./leaderboard - compiled leaderboard data for the web app
+./data/leaderboard - compiled leaderboard data for the web app